nagi49000/fastapi-docker-kube/Tutorial.md

 To this end, one can use helm, which is a 'package manager for Kubernetes'.
 This extends the IaC idea of manifest files by bundling into a package, so that (a) the package can be configured and (b) any dependencies can be listed in in the helm chart for install at `helm install` time.
 Just like software packages, helm charts can be stored in repositories, and repositories referenced (in the same way that apt or yum can reference repositories of software packages).

 There is a simple nuts-and-bolts guide to a helm install of a fastapi app on Minikube in [helm](helm/README.md).
 The files within the [helm chart](helm/simple-app) are basically the individual manifest files bundled into a single folder, and made into templates (where template values can be inserted via jinja2).

+As some background, the manifests used in [k8s](k8s/README.md) were copied into a new, blank helm chart.
+The new blank helm chart was created with `helm create new` on the command line, and all the template files specific to the generated new application (which happened to be an nginx application) were removed, and the manifest files from [k8s](k8s/README.md) copied into the 'templates' directory in the helm chart, and templatised.

 Using helm becomes relatively simple once one realises that is is just a package manager for Kubernetes deployments.
 The onus then moves to understanding Kubernetes manifest files.
 Understanding how Kubernetes infrastructure is reflected (and can be configured) via manifests is not straightforward.